cardillan/mindcode/ROADMAP.markdown

 ### Code generation / optimization

 * Function calls:
-  * Circular variable assignment: when compiling recursive functions, circular assignments are sometimes generated (e.g. `__tmpX = a; a = __tmpX`, the temporary variable can be a retval as well).
-These assignments will be just removed.
-  * Parameters that are only passed to recursive calls and never modified won't be stored on stack.
   * Additional automatic inlining of non-recursive functions.
   * Replace jump to return instruction with the return instruction itself (increases code size).
 * Boolean expression optimizations: encode `a and not b` as `a > b`, `a or not b` as `a >= b`, if both values are